-For the compilation of SRDB Version 1, investigators collected all available studies in the peer-reviewed scientific literature reporting soil respiration measured in the field; lab incubation studies were not included.
-The ISI Web of Science constituted the primary source of published studies; search terms used included soil respiration, soil CO2 evolution, etc., and were conducted through the 2008 publication year.
-We used each study's title and abstract to decide whether to acquire it; ~40% of the almost 4,700 studies were acquired and examined.
+For the compilation of Version 1.0, investigators collected all available studies in the peer-reviewed scientific literature reporting soil respiration measured in the field; lab incubation studies were not included.
+Web of Science was used to search for publications through the year 2008, and the search terms included "soil respiration," "soil CO2 evolution," etc. Each study's title and abstract were used to decide whether to acquire it.
+Approximately 40% of the almost 4700 studies were acquired and examined.

-In Version 2.0, publications from 2009, 2010 and from the first half of 2011 were included and RS data from 164 studies were added.
-The Google Earth.kmz file of site locations was updated.
-Additionally, a number of corrections have been made.
-A number of Age_disturbance fields have been corrected and completed.
-The Partition_method field has been fixed for many records.
-Finally, three fields have been deleted: Chamber_method, CH4_flux, N2O_flux.
-These fields were inconsistent or almost never used.
+In Version 2.0, publications from 2009, 2010, and from the first half of 2011 were included and Rs data from 164 studies were added.
+The Google Earth (*.kmz) file of site locations was updated.
+Values for the "Age_disturbance" field were corrected and completed.
+The "Partition_method" field was fixed for many records.
+Finally, three fields "Chamber_method," "CH4_flux," "N2O_flux" were deleted because the fields were inconsistent or almost never used.

-In Version 3.0, publications from 2012 and RS data from a total of 466 new studies were added.
+In Version 3.0, publications from 2012 and Rs data from a total of 466 new studies were added.
 Many corrections were made to older data and a new R script for error-checking and mapping was created.
-The Google Earth.kmz file was removed and the field CO2_method was renamed to Meas_method.
-Additionally, two new fields titled Meas_interval and Annual_coverage were added to the data.
+The Google Earth (*.kmz) file was removed and the field "CO2_method" was renamed to "Meas_method."
+Additionally, two new fields titled "Meas_interval" and "Annual_coverage" were added.

 In Version 4.0, publications through 2017 were reviewed and more than 1400 observations were added.
 Many corrections were made to older data.

-Short term experiments (i.e., soil respiration measurements made over less than 1-2 weeks) were not entered unless the study authors extrapolated their results to seasonal or annual values; the database is in general not designed to accommodate instantaneous or short-term measurements.
-In general we did not do additional research to find older publications that might not be listed in the Web of Science.
+Short term experiments (i.e., soil respiration measurements made over less than 1-2 weeks) were not entered unless the study authors extrapolated their results to seasonal or annual values; the database is generally not designed to accommodate instantaneous or short-term measurements.
+In general, no additional research was performed to find older publications that were not listed in the Web of Science.
 To qualify for inclusion, a study had to report at least one of the following data:

 - Annual soil respiration